notsaki/simple-web-application/README.md

 - `JWT_SECRET` a secret key that is used to encode and decode JWTs.
 Typically, it's a random not short string.
 - `ADMIN_USERNAME` the server's default admin user.
 This admin is used to retrieve an access token.
 - `ADMIN_PASSWORD` the server's admin password.
 Recommended minimum length: above 8 characters.
+- `ALLOWED_ORIGIN` client's address that is going to be sent through headers (for CORS).